Pinoy Fear Factor: Quinta Ronda de Eliminación (Elimination Round 5)

 In the first stunt, RJ and Jommy clung to the net the highest, thus exempting them from the next two stunts.
 Among the women, LJ had the worst performance, holding on a square from the 4th line from the top of the net, thus exempting Savannah and Janna from further competition.
 In the second stunt, while both Manuel and Marion gathered all 20 apples, one of the apples picked up by Manuel was discounted because it fell to the ground rather than the container.
 Marion thus became the one exempted from competing in the third stunt.
-In the third stunt, Manuel was the only one to complete the stunt, and while both Elmer and LJ quit, she stayed longer underwater.
+Manuel was the only one to finish the third stunt, and while both Elmer and LJ quit, the latter stayed longer underwater.
 Elmer became the fifth person to go home because of this.